berlioz-the/berlioz/docs/cli.md

         Dockerfile
 ```

-## cluster describe

-Displays cluster definition contents.

-Will output cluster, service and other resource definitions of the cluster.
-Optionally a version can be specified.
-Refer to [cluster versions](#cluster-versions) for the version history.

 ## cluster list

 Outputs the list of cluster definitions.

 Those are the clusters published using [push](#push) command.
 Please note that the output of this command does not display clusters that are currently deployed.
 Refer to [deployment cluster list](#deployment-cluster-list) for see deployed clusters.

-## cluster versions

-Outputs cluster definition version history.

-The version from this command can be used to output definitions of a particular version using [cluster describe](#cluster-describe) command.

 ## deployment clusters